 Our world becomes layered.
 It contains joy that can be seen and others that lie just below the surface of everyday life; and with each joy we uncover, we are reminded that we are the architects of our own delight, the makers of our own luck.Ingrid Fetell Lee

-10 Aesthetics of Joy
+How to Design a Joyful Home with These 10 Aesthetics of Joy

 I love the bright colors that Clark + Aldine used in their boy’s bedroom.
 Children’s bedrooms are a great place to try out bold colors on the wall or ceiling.

-Adding in natural elements and colors found outdoors will bring joy into your design.
-In a more extreme case, if your space is windowless and dark, add in bright light (look for 2,700-3,000 kelvin LED light bulbs), pull in natural colors and plans from the outdoors and don’t fill the room with too many things.
+Adding in natural elements and colors found outdoors will bring joy to your design.
+In a more extreme case, if your space is windowless and dark, add in bright light (look for 2,700-3,000 kelvin LED light bulbs), pull in natural colors and plans from the outdoors, and don’t fill the room with too many things.